 Swim with dolphins and whale watching in Funchal, Madeira, Portugal

-They almost touch you, swimming undisturbed, and provide you a unique experience: in Madeira you can experience the thrill of swimming with whales and dolphins, and feel great sense of freedom and empathy with nature and sea.
-The tour “Rota dos Cetáceos” departs daily from the port of Funchal and will bring you on comfortable inflatable boats to the nearby waters, ensuring the close encounter with dolphins, turtles and whales.
-And just for a little more you can have a bath with dolphins.
+They almost touch you, swimming undisturbed, and provide you with a unique experience: in Madeira, you can experience the thrill of swimming with whales and dolphins, and feel a great sense of freedom and empathy with nature and sea.
+The tour “Rota dos Cetáceos” depart daily from the port of Funchal and will bring you on comfortable inflatable boats to the nearby waters, ensuring the close encounter with dolphins, turtles and whales.
+And just for a little more, you can have a bath with dolphins.

 Killer whales watching in Norway, Lofoten Islands